What Is TSCM

 When Is TSCM Appropriate?

-In many cases, concerns can be resolved through digital security improvements rather than full TSCM inspection.
+In many cases, concerns can be resolved through practical advice rather than full inspection.

 Is TSCM Legal in Queensland?

 Yes.
-Conducting a professional inspection of your own premises or vehicle is lawful.
+Conducting an inspection of your own premises or vehicle is lawful.

 However:

-• The legality of removing or handling devices may depend on ownership and circumstances.
+• Handling or removing devices may depend on ownership

-• Evidence collected unlawfully may not be admissible in court.
+• Improperly obtained evidence may not be admissible

 If criminal conduct is suspected, police advice should be sought.

-In practice, most residential concerns do not result in the discovery of sophisticated covert hardware.
+In practice, most concerns do not involve sophisticated covert hardware.

 More commonly encountered issues include: